 UTP’s Artistic Director, Rosie Dennis says: “BLAK BOX is one of our most ambitious projects to date – bringing together design, installation and sound for a completely unique contemporary storytelling experience for audiences.
 Daniel has curated an intelligent, layered and thought-provoking program which grapples with the complexity of urban development, place and history.”

 UTP is delighted to work for the first time with Barangaroo Delivery Authority to present this powerful and important new pavilion at Barangaroo: Australia’s next cultural precinct and Sydney’s newest creative stage for leading-edge public art and programming.
 The pavilion will be situated at Barangaroo Reserve in Sydney for three weeks before it tours nationally.
 The 2018 world-premiere project marks the beginning of a three-year partnership with UTP and Barangaroo Delivery Authority which will commission a suite of new art and sound installations at the site at the same time each year until 2020.

-BLAK BOX has been commissioned by the Barangaroo Delivery Authority.
+BLAK BOX is supported by the Barangaroo Delivery Authority.